deepesh611/Eagle-Encryptor/README.md

 - Launch the tool using `python main.py`
 - Type `ls` or `help` to view the list of all the Commands
 - Use the given commands to encrypt, decrypt, change password, or use other functions
-- Make sure that you do the following things after installation
+- Make sure that you do the following things after installation:
+  `hide the subfolder where the main Python script is stored` `Copy the Application Shortcut to Desktop`

 ## **Contribution**
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.